-Each of the Seville, Spain neighborhoods has their distinct vibe – and, of course, at least one church and square filled with cafes.
-Once we got our bearings (with the help of a Seville map!), the maze of narrow, cobblestone streets was easy to navigate and traveling on foot made it easy for us to soak up the charm.
+Each of the Seville, Spain neighborhoods has their distinct vibe – and, of course, at least one church and square filled with buzzing cafes.
+Once we got our bearings (with the help of a Seville map!), the maze of narrow, cobblestone streets was simple to navigate and traveling on foot made it easy for us to soak up the Spanish charm.

-Neighborhoods in Seville
+Best Neighborhoods in Seville, Spain

 We’ve outlined the best neighborhoods in Seville for visitors to see while staying in the city.
 While Seville sightseeing does include must-see attractions, we think wandering the lanes of these picturesque districts is one of the best things to do in Seville!
-Seville, Spain map below.
+See Seville, Spain map below.

-#1: Seville Centre
+#1 Seville Centre

-#2: Barrio Santa Cruz, Seville
+#2 Barrio Santa Cruz, Seville

 Sightseeing in Seville, Spain Santa Cruz: Aimlessly wandering through the Santa Cruz District Seville is the best way to experience the neighborhood.
-Turn down lanes and see where they lead!
+Turn down lanes and just see where they lead!

-#3: Triana, Seville
+#3 Triana, Seville

 The Triana District Seville isn’t home to any major Seville, Spain landmarks, yet it ranks as one of the top districts of Seville to visit.
-The quieter Triana neighborhood – traditionally a working class neighborhood – lies to the west of the city center, across the Guadalquivir River.
+The quieter Triana neighborhood – traditionally a working class area – lies to the west of the city center, across the Guadalquivir River.
 Colorful buildings line the pedestrian-only lanes, making the Triana neighborhood Seville one of the best for sunny, afternoon strolls.

-#4: Macarena, Seville
+#4 Macarena, Seville

 Macarena District Seville Sights: The Basilica de la Macarena is one of the must-see places in Seville that visitors often miss.
-The rather plain facade hides the shimmering interior.
+The rather plain façade hides the shimmering interior.
 Tip: Don’t miss the Weeping Virgin.

-#5: Plaza de Espana, Seville
+#5 Plaza de Espana, Seville

 Seville Neighborhood Map

-Top tips for your trip to Seville, Spain
+Top Tips For Your Trip to Seville, Spain

-Where To Stay in Seville
+Where To Stay in Seville, Spain

 However, for those who prefer staying in traditional accommodations, there are many Seville hotels to choose from in – or close to – the city center.
-Check out these top-rated hotels (based on guest reviews!) for your upcoming trip: Hotel Casa Del Poeta | Hotel Amadeus & La Musica | Hotel Casa 1800 Sevilla
+Check out these top-rated hotels (based on guest reviews) for your upcoming trip: Hotel Casa Del Poeta | Hotel Amadeus & La Musica | Hotel Casa 1800 Sevilla

-How Many Days in Seville
+How Many Days in Seville?

 We recommend spending at least a couple of days in Seville, but more time could easily be spent in the city.
 The top things to see in Seville in 2 days are the sights of the Seville historic district (Cathedral and Alcazar) and the surrounding Seville neighborhoods, listed above.

-The Best Tapas in Seville
+Best Tapas in Seville, Spain

 Looking to indulge in the best tapas in Seville?
-Use our Seville Tapas guide to find the best tapas in the city!
+Use our Seville Tapas Guide to find the best tapas in the city!

 If you would rather a guide lead you to the city’s best tapas spots, join a Seville Tapas Tour!

-Before You Go
+Before You Go To Sevilla, Spain

-- Don’t forget to pack a pair of lightweight and comfortable walking shoes.
-I (Sarah) have traveled with these shoes by Columbia, Skechers and Reef.
+- Don’t forget to pack a pair of lightweight and comfortable travel shoes.
+I (Sarah) have always packed these shoes by Columbia, Skechers and Reef.
 Kris prefers wearing these shoes by Merrell and Sanuk.

-- We’re certain you’ll be snapping tons of photos during your trip.
-Rather than relying on your mobile phone to capture the sights, upgrade to an actual camera for higher quality photos.
-We travel with a Canon Rebel (which takes amazing photos, but can be a bit clunky) and a Canon PowerShot ELPH (which takes beautiful pictures, is slim and lightweight – and the new models are wifi enabled so you can share your trip pics to social media in real time!).
+- We’re certain you’ll be snapping tons of photos during your trip to Spain.
+Rather than relying on your mobile phone to capture the sights, upgrade to an actual camera for high quality photos.
+We travel with a Canon Rebel (which takes amazing photos) and a Canon PowerShot ELPH (which takes beautiful pictures and is a slim and lightweight budget camera).

 - It’s easy to get turned around or lost in any new city!
-Be sure to have a good city map and/or guidebook prior to arriving.
+Be sure to have a good guidebook prior to arriving in Spain.

-- We think travel insurance is essential!
-If you haven’t already obtained travel insurance for your trip, travel protected with World Nomads.
+- Trip insurance may help when things don’t go to plan (lost luggage, canceled flights, getting sick).
+If you haven’t already obtained travel insurance for your trip, consider traveling protected with World Nomads.